Skip to main content

 Does Hai provide explainable outputs and audit logs?

-Hai maintains a record of all interactions through its conversation history feature.
-Questions and answers are stored on the HackerOne platform, allowing users with appropriate permissions to access historical conversations.
-This conversation history serves as an audit trail that captures the inputs provided to Hai and the corresponding outputs generated.
 When generating responses to a user’s prompt, Hai uses only data from the program or programs that the user has permission to access.
 Hai adds context to help users understand the basis for its responses and ensures traceability for how conclusions are reached.

-How is data stored and retained when input into Hai?
+How is data stored and retained?

 What is HackerOne's approach to AI risk tolerance and impact measurement?

-How does HackerOne govern the use of AI tools by Community Members?
+How does HackerOne govern the use of AI tools by community members?

 Security researchers have quickly built, adapted, and improved the usage of emerging AI-based technologies across the platform.
-We call these AI-powered hacking tools “Hackbots.”
+We call these AI-powered hacking tools “hackbots.”

-AI tools are not allowed to operate fully autonomously.
-Our 'hacker-in-the-loop' model requires human experts to investigate, validate, and confirm all potential vulnerabilities before submitting them to any Vulnerability Disclosure or Bug Bounty Program.
+• AI tools are not allowed to operate fully autonomously.
+Our 'hacker-in-the-loop' model requires human experts to investigate, validate, and confirm all potential vulnerabilities before submitting them to any vulnerability disclosure or bug bounty program.

-Human operators using Hackbots qualify for applicable Rewards, just as if vulnerabilities were discovered through traditional means.
+• Human operators using Hackbots qualify for applicable rewards, just as if vulnerabilities were discovered through traditional means.

 What if HackerOne changes its position on training LLMs with confidential customer data?

 We understand and respect the significance of the confidential information you entrust to us.
 We do not currently train LLMs using confidential customer data.
 However, this is a fast-moving environment.
-If we ever contemplate doing so, we would only do so with customer permission.
+If we ever consider doing so, we would only do so with customer permission.

 How does HackerOne use AI beyond GenAI?